open-contracting/standard-maintenance-scripts/README.md

 Replaces the descriptions of pull requests from a given branch:

     rake pulls:update REF=branch BODY=description

+Compares the given branch to the default branch:

+    rake pulls:compare REF=branch

 Merges pull requests from a given branch: